SIGVARDS KĻAVA has been the artistic director of the Latvian Radio Choir (LRC) since 1992.

-As a result of Sigvards Kļava’s steady efforts, the Latvian Radio Choir (LRC) has become an internationally recognized, vocally distinctive musical group welcome to the top festivals and interesting to the most outstanding composers and conductors.
+As a result of his steady efforts, the LRC has become an internationally recognised, vocally distinctive musical group welcome at the top music festivals and invited to collaborate with the most outstanding composers and conductors.

-It was his idea to cooperate with the stars of academic and non-academic music, priests and contemporary musicians to fuse the experiments of contemporary music with cultural heritage and extend the scope of human vocal.
-The theatrical shows Imants and Ziedonis, Dzejnieks un nāra, Vācietis.
-Klavierkoncerts, Atlantīda (composers Imants Kalniņš and Artūrs Maskats) were loved by public.
-Sigvards Kļava has also initiated contributions to Latvian protagonists and heroes – music for the filmed epic poem Lāčplēsis (Bear Slayer) and the stage production of Writer, telling of poetess Broņislava Martuževa.
+It was Kļava’s idea to cooperate with prominent representatives of academic and non-academic music, the clergy and contemporary musicians to fuse contemporary music experiments with cultural heritage and broaden the view of the possibilities of the human voice.
+The choir’s theatrical programmmes Imants and Ziedonis, The Poet and the Mermaid, Vācietis: Piano Concerto, Atlantīda (composers Imants Kalniņš and Arturs Maskats) have been particular favourites with audiences.
+Kļava has also directed tributes to Latvian heroes and cultural giants by preparing music for the filmed epic poem Lāčplēsis (Bear Slayer) and Writer, a stage production dedicated to poet Broņislava Martuževa.

-Kļava has conducted concerts at the Royal Albert Hall in London, the Elba Philharmonic, Concertgebouw Amsterdam, the Berlin Philharmonic and elsewhere.
-He is a part of international juries and educational projects.
-As a guest conductor, Kļava has worked with the Netherlands Radio Choir, the Netherlands Opera Choir, Netherlands Chamber Choir, Cappella Amsterdam, the Berlin RIAS Chamber Choir, the MDR Leipzig Radio Symphony Orchestra and many others.
+Kļava has conducted concerts at the Royal Albert Hall in London, the Elbphilharmonie, the Concertgebouw in Amsterdam, the Berlin Philharmonic and elsewhere.
+He takes part in international juries and educational projects.
+As a guest conductor, Kļava has performed with the Netherlands Radio Choir, the Netherlands Opera Choir, Netherlands Chamber Choir, Cappella Amsterdam, the Berlin RIAS Chamber Choir, the MDR Leipzig Radio Choir and many others.